jdecaron/c19coalition/_posts/2020-07-17-c19-coalition-volunteer-highlight-laura-mingott-and-impact.md

 Often, community leaders are not brought into the equation when decisions are made.
 Getting local and asking those on the frontlines is key for sustainable and scalable action.
 “Listen, Learn & then take meaningful action.", as Mingott says when asked about how to reach out to different communities.

-There is much to be done to reach equity, however, the Coalition is doing their part to be of the solution.
+There is much to be done to reach equity and the Coalition is doing their part to be of the solution.

 ### Q&A with Laura Mignott